-accuRx is an approved NHS Digital supplier.
-AccuRx healthcare messenger is compliant with the NHS Secure Email Standard (DCB 1596) published by NHS Digital.
+accuRx is an approved NHS Digital supplier. accuMail is compliant with the NHS Secure Email Standard (DCB 1596) published by NHS Digital.
 We have followed the secure email accreditation process to ensure patient sensitive and confidential information is kept secure.

 For more general questions about accuRx's Information Governance and Security policies, please see our overview.